 How can I estimate my project cost?

 While every site is unique, you can get a preliminary budget by understanding the core components of hardscape installation.
 For a rough estimate based on square footage and material choices, you can use an online tool.
-Our hardscape cost calculator provides a solid baseline for projects like driveways and patios, helping you model different scenarios before you talk to a contractor.
+Our hardscape cost calculator provides a solid baseline for modeling scenarios before you talk to a contractor, and the Patio Cost Index tracks current California patio ranges by tier.
+For planning beyond budget, start with our patio guide.
+If you are also weighing vehicle-rated flatwork, see the stamped concrete driveway cost guide for Los Angeles.

 What should your Los Angeles contractor include in the quote?